Walnussbaer/DentistTool/README.md

 A small tool I'm developing for my parents to help them during their daily routine in their dental clinic.

+This project also serves as a training project for myself to practice Angular.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.

 The rest of this readme contains (slightly customized) standard content of a project that was generated using the Angular CLI.